facebook/fresco/docs/05-sample-apps.md

 ### The uri app

 The uri app loads an image from an uri provided via TextView.
-Handy to test whether Fresco is able to display particular image.
+It's handy to test whether Fresco is able to display a particular image.